tektoncd/cli/docs/cmd/tkn_pipeline_start.md

   -L, --last                          re-run the pipeline using last pipelinerun values
-      --output string                 format of pipelinerun dry-run (yaml or json) -p, --param stringArray             pass the param as key=value or key=value1,value2 --params-use-defaults           allow using deafult parameter values without prompting for input --prefix-name string            specify a prefix for the pipelinerun name (must be lowercase alphanumeric characters) -r, --resource strings              pass the resource name and ref as name=ref -s, --serviceaccount string         pass the serviceaccount name --showlog                       show logs right after starting the pipeline --task-serviceaccount strings   pass the service account corresponding to the task --timeout string                timeout for pipelinerun (default "1h") --use-pipelinerun string        use this pipelinerun values to re-run the pipeline.
+      --output string                 format of pipelinerun dry-run (yaml or json) -p, --param stringArray             pass the param as key=value or key=value1,value2 --prefix-name string            specify a prefix for the pipelinerun name (must be lowercase alphanumeric characters) -r, --resource strings              pass the resource name and ref as name=ref -s, --serviceaccount string         pass the serviceaccount name --showlog                       show logs right after starting the pipeline --task-serviceaccount strings   pass the service account corresponding to the task --timeout string                timeout for pipelinerun (default "1h") --use-param-defaults            use default parameter values without prompting for input --use-pipelinerun string        use this pipelinerun values to re-run the pipeline.
   -w, --workspace stringArray         pass the workspace.
 ```